 Contact DJ at email@example.com

-Along with training hundreds of collegiate athletes, and the 2005 NCAA National Championship Volleyball team at the UW, he has trained professionals of all backgrounds ranging from Mixed Martial Arts competitors to Olympic Snowboarders.
-He’s held numerous clinics and seminars for youth of all sports, performed instructional training seminars for personal trainers, organized and facilitated strength and conditioning coaches’ clinics, organized summer baseball camps for kids, and is a part-time columnist for STACK magazine (articles written appear in April 05, Oct.
+The Owner of Maximum Sports Conditioning (est. 2007), Daniel Jahn has been in and around sports training for 19 years.
+He played baseball at the University of Washington from 1997 until 2000 when a back injury ended his career.
+He was hired as an assistant baseball coach at the UW, and as an intern in the Husky weight room.
+He became a part-time assistant strength coach the following year, and then full-time in 2002.
+He was the head of Baseball, Softball, Swimming, and Volleyball, but also worked extensively with Football, and helped with Basketball, Track and Soccer.
+Along with training thousands of collegiate athletes, and the 2005 NCAA National Championship Volleyball team at the UW, he has trained professionals of all backgrounds ranging from Mixed Martial Arts competitors to Olympic Snowboarders.
+He has held numerous clinics and seminars for youth of all sports, performed instructional training seminars for personal trainers, organized and facilitated strength and conditioning coaches’ clinics, was a guest lecturer at the University of Washington Student Athlete Academic Services center and UW Bothell, organized and facilitated summer baseball camps for kids, and was a part-time columnist for STACK magazine (articles written appear in April 05, Oct.
 05, Nov.
 05, Feb.
 06).
-Most recently he was the Director of Training and Education at Endzone Athletics, where he established and operated countless programs for high school athletes.
-He is also the author of the ‘College Preparation: Manual for Athletic Success’ which is a workbook designed to prepare athletes for college athletics.
+In 2006-2007 he was the Director of Training and Education at Endzone Athletics, where he established and operated countless programs for high school athletes.
+Daniel also serves on the Sports Performance Team for Volt Athletics, which is an online sports conditioning program.
+Along with many articles, he also wrote the ‘College Preparation: Manual for Athletic Success’ which is a workbook designed to prepare athletes for college athletics.